lvh/lvh.github.io/posts/nonce-misuse-resistance-101.md

 ciphertexts, it makes sense to also consider a model where attackers can replay messages.
 If replaying messages (which presumably have side effects) is a problem, a common approach is to add a validity timestamp.
-This is a feature of Fernet, for example.
+This is a feature of [Fernet][fernet], for example.
 A device that doesn't have access to sufficient entropy will still typically have access to a reasonably high-resolution clock, which is still more than good enough to make sure the synthetic IVs don't repeat either.

 ## OK, but how does it work?